fawkesrobotics/ros2-clips-executive/cx_ros_comm_gen/README.md

 It is advised to clean up all objects as soon as they are not needed anymore in order to free up memory.

 This is mostly straight-forward in case of short lifetimes (e.g., creating a message and immidiately sending it), but can be a bit tricky in case of long-lasting references, such as goals and goal handles in action clients/servers.
+In particular, it is adviced to clean up resources belonging to a goal to only be cleaned up once the goal is fully processed and either rejected or finished.

 #### Callbacks and Mutexes
 It can be tricky to interface between ROS callbacks and CLIPS environments, especially if locks are guarding said callbacks that are not visible to the end user.